rockholla/terraform-packer-workshop/intermediate-terraform/exercises/05/README.md

 ...
 ```

-A normal init operation, no different really in the context of isolated workspaces since modules used, plugins used, etc. will be common across all workspaces at the source level.
+A normal init operation, no different really in the context of isolated workspaces since modules used, providers/plugins used, etc. will be common across all workspaces at the source level and will go into our `.terraform` directory.

 ```
 $ terraform plan